 14. Let's talk about shoes.
 If you are one of those guys with a sneaker collection, you're just showing the world that you are an over-paid infantile computer programmer who plays video games with internet strangers every day of the week instead of spending your money on a few pairs of classy shoes that you could wear to a nice restaurant.
 You think your day-glo sneakers express how "funky fresh" you are, but they don't.

 16. Enough with the beards.
 Seriously.
 Did you hear me, San Francisco?
 Enough.
 Look, I know that shaving is probably really annoying, but please think about shaving.
-If everyone grows a beard, does that mean everyone has to dress like they're a carpet-bagging snake oil salesman like this guy, too?

 And another thing about beards: Let the bears have their culture back.
 I'm sure they are annoyed and confused.